giulio-ricchelli-porini/porini-aicc-streamlit-yolo-demo/README.md

     * Activate the new virtual env: ```"porini-gitclass-env/Scripts/activate.bat"```
     * Install requirements: ```pip install -r requirements.txt```
     * Run the app: ```streamlit run main.py```
-    * After having verified that it works, stop the app (ctrl+C from the terminal window)
+    * After having verified that it works, stop the app (ctrl+C from the terminal window, or kill the terminal window)
-* Create a new branch, update the code and merge the updated code to the "main" branch:
+* Create a new branch:
     * Create a new branch: ```git branch develop```
+    * Switch to the new branch: ```git checkuot develop```
     * Check that the current branch is "develop": ```git branch```
-    * #TODO: do code changes
+* Update the code:
+    * Turn the selectbox that lets you select the app mode into a radio button, without the default "<select>" value and so that the page shows the main.py source code without any user interaction (check the Streamlit documentation)
+    * Update the altair plot that shows the objects per frame so that it fits the width of the ui element that contains it (check the Streamlit documentation)
+* Push your changes and merge to the "main" branch:
-    * Commit and push your changes to the "develop" branch
+    * By using the integrated "Source Control" tab in VSCode, commit and push your changes by publishing the "develop" branch to the remote
-    * From the browser, open the repository, go to the "develop" branch and create a pull request to merge you changes to the "main" branch: complete it to align "main" to "develop"
+    * From the browser, open the repository, go to the "develop" branch and create a pull request to merge you changes to the "main" branch: complete and merge it to align "main" to "develop"
+* Update your project branches:
-    * From your local project, go to the "main" branch and pull the changes applied by the pull request you completed: in this way, your local project is aligned with the "main" from the remote
+    * From your local project, from the terminal window go to the "main" branch: ```git checkuot main```
+    * Pull the changes applied by the pull request you completed: ```git pull```; in this way, your local project is aligned with the "main" from the remote
+    * Delete your local "develop" branch: ```git branch -d develop```; in this way, the "develop" branch has been deleted locally but it still exists on the remote
+    * Check that the "develop" local branch has been deleted: ```git branch```
+    * Check from the browser that the "develop" branch still exists on the remote, even of you reload the page
+    * Delete the "develop" branch from the remote: ```git push origin --delete develop```
+    * Check from the browser that the "develop" branch no longer exists on the remote: the repository url with "/develop" as final subpath gives a "404 Not Found" error

+You completed the assignment!
+Please notify us when you have done!